physimals/asl-docs/walkthrough_gui.rst

-Worked example from the FSL course
+Worked examples from the FSL course
 ==================================

 This tutorial demonstrates some of the common options available in the